lilwillifo/anagram/README.md

 ## Sinatra vs. Rails

 Rails is a fully featured MVC framework, and potentially overkill.
 The decision to use Rails instead of Sinatra was intentional.
-I debated this before starting, and my understanding is most of Ibotta's codebase is in Rails, so I wanted to showcase my knowledge in this framework.
 Adding the --api flag makes the app more lightweight.
-Additionally, I wanted to get to the meat of the project right away, rather than manually building the environment, tests and database configuration that Rails packages for me.
+Additionally, I was under time constraints and wanted to get to the meat of the project right away, rather than manually building the environment, tests and database configuration that Rails packages for me.
 I didn't see a need to reinvent the wheel here.

 ## Data Structure